Vitae

 Scholars@TAMU Profile

-Dr. Alexander C. Pacek’s main research focus is on the political determinants, and consequences of life satisfaction and happiness in citizens around the world.
+Dr. Alexander C. Pacek’s main research area in comparative public opinion and mass political behavior.
+His current focus is on the political determinants, and consequences of subjective and objective human well-being around the world.
 Much of his earlier work focused on the political economy of voter turnout and electoral choice in the post-communist countries, the developing world, and the advanced industrial democracies.

 Dr. Pacek teaches undergraduate courses on Eastern Europe, the former Soviet Union, comparative politics, and American government.
-He teaches graduate courses on comparative politics and research topics in the post-communist world.
+He teaches graduate courses on mass political behavior and public opinion at the general level and comparative level.
 He has taught several course for the George Bush School of Government and Public Service on ethnic conflict and nation-building in the former communist world.